 Reducing the ingress of damp to a manageable level is achievable – for instance, as with the problem with single thickness walls, replacing hard Gypsum based cements and plasters with a traditional lime based alternative will go some way to achieving an effective long-term solution – provided you only use permeable decorative finishes.

-A contract matt emulsion such as Dulux Fast Matt will perform well on surfaces subject to slight damp because there is little or no vinyl content – allowing any slight water vapor to pass through the surface.
+A contract matt emulsion such as Dulux Fast Matt will perform well on surfaces subject to slight damp because there is little or no vinyl content – allowing any slight water vapour to pass through the surface.
 Environmentally friendly lime, clay or casein based paints (or Eco paints) are very effective in these situations but can be more costly and offer less choice of colour.

 Concealment of the problem can never be a good idea in serious cases but, again, where the problem is minor, it can provide satisfactory results.
 The traditional method of concealment would involve fixing a corrugated pitch-fibre sheet material to the wall and covering with plaster – with the inclusion of air gaps at the top and bottom to promote ventilation.

 A modern alternative of this is to install plastic Platon membrane to the wall and finishing with a waterproof plaster or plasterboard dry-lining.
 Anyone contemplating this kind of solution would be advised to seek out a contractor specializing in this kind of work rather than leaving it to chance.
-Triton Systems offer a range of waterproofing solutions and maintain a list of approved installers who can offer a fully backed guarantee for all work completed.
+Triton offer a range of waterproofing solutions and maintain a list of approved installers who can offer a fully backed guarantee for all work completed.

 Condensation forms when moisture in the air comes into contact with a cool surface.
 This is most noticeable in areas of high humidity such as bathrooms and kitchens and is relatively simple to deal with.